skvadrik/re2c/src/index.rst

 re2c is a lexer generator for C/C++.
-It has two key features:
+Its key features are:

-* Very fast lexers.
-The generated code is like a carefully tuned hand-crafted C/C++ lexer.
+*   Very fast lexers: the generated code is as good as a carefully tuned hand-crafted C/C++ lexer.
-  It's because re2c generates minimalistic hard-coded DFA (as opposed to full-featured table based lexers).
+    It's because re2c generates minimalistic hard-coded state machine (as opposed to full-featured table-based lexers).

-* Very flexible lexers.
-The generated code can be wired into virtually any environment.
+*   Flexible API: the generated code can be wired into virtually any environment.
-  Instead of exposing a traditional API, re2c gives you access to its internals, so that you can mess with the guts of your lexer as much as you need.
+    Instead of exposing traditional ``yylex()`` style API, re2c exposes its internals.
+    This gives you several opportunities.
+    First, you can avoid unnecessary overhead: drop useless runtime checks, do inplace lexing, etc.
+    Second, you can adjust lexer to your particular input model.
-  Of course, this can lead to all sorts of bad things.
+    Third, you can make all sorts of strange hacks.
+    Of course, this means that you have to be careful: with great power comes great responsibility.
-  With great flexibility comes great responsibility. ;) Be sure to take a look at `examples <examples/examples.html>`_, they cover a lot of real-world cases and shed some light on dark corners of re2c API.
+    Be sure to take a look at `examples <examples/examples.html>`_, they cover a lot of real-world cases and shed some light on dark corners of re2c API.

+*   `Warnings <manual/warnings/warnings.html>`_ (static analyses):
+    re2c warns you when your code is bad and suggests a fix.

+*   `Autognerated tests <manual/features/skeleton/skeleton.html>`_ (dynamic analyses):
+    re2c generates test program together with the input data.
+    The generated input has very good coverage.

+*   `License <about/about.html>`_ (public domain).